 As smart thermostats are only as good as the data they collect, this is a significant advantage over the Nest (which generally requires purchasing multiple Nest’s to achieve the same data reach).
 For example, my basement heats and cools very differently than the upstairs bathroom.

 Ecobee thermostats use hundreds of data points to automatically adjust to personalized heating and cooling decisions.
-It will improve your units’ performance making you more comfortable and saving you money.
+It will improve your units’ performance making you more comfortable and optimizing your energy savings.

 Ecobee3 Product Details